 She was also co-investigator for a funded research study that developed and evaluated a virtual game trainer to teach students about respiratory diseases in the pediatric population.

 An early pioneer in the field of healthcare simulation education, her research has been widely published and presented both nationally and internationally.
-For her contributions, she was recently honored with an international Excellence in Academia Award.
+For her contributions, she was recently honored with an international Healthcare Simulation Educator of the Year award.

 - PhD in Health Studies, Texas Woman’s University